cassgvp/WIN-Open-Neuroimaging-Community/docs/CONTRIBUTING.md

 <mark>This should outline mountain of engagement.
 Also link to events, mailing lists and slack.</mark>

 You can see the things we are working on in the [Ambassadors Trello board](https://trello.com/b/u4FqvNJv) <mark>this board is incomplete</mark>.

+## Using git
+<mark>Should also contain a how-to on using git to contribute to this repo.
+Maybe a video recording of the hack-day (and/or Ox-Ber) training, with linked materials</maa=rk>